upidapi/declarr/README.md

 > [!CAUTION]
 > Lidarr support is experimental, really new and not really tested.
 Expect
 > buggs, and some missing features.
+Underdeveloped because I don't use it
+> myself, but I'm open to prs.

 The goal of this repository is to provide a relatively simple syncing engine that does as much as possible with as little code as possible.
 It is designed to